stanford-cs149/cs149gpt/README.md

         you can reorder your `for` loops from traditional matrix multiplication.

         b) After you have achieved QK^t -- which should have shape (N, N) -- you should loop through each row.
-For each row, you should calculate the sum of the entire row.
-        Next, you should get the exponential of each row element, which you can get using the C++ inbuilt `exp` functon.
-Now, divide each of these resulting elements by the sum and then store it back into QK^t.
+For each row, you should get the exponential of each row element, which you can get using the C++ inbuilt `exp` functon.
+Now, divide each of these resulting exponentials by the sum of all exponentials in its row and then store it back into QK^t.

         c) Finally, you should matrix multiply QK^t with V and store the result into O.
         Notice, much like Q and K, after you index the batch and head V and O will